Netflix/metaflow/metaflow/plugins/kfp/README.md

 #### Steps to run Metaflow on Kubeflow:

+#### Installing the correct forked version of Metaflow AND KFP
+Currently, to run Metaflow on our internal KFP, you need to install the correct versions of both.

+To install KFP: `pip3 install --user --upgrade git+https://github.com/alexlatchford/pipelines/tree/alexla/AIP-1676` To install Metaflow: `pip3 install --user --upgrade git+https://github.com/zillow/metaflow.git@bug/add_namespace_to_kfp_run`

 ##### Option 1:
 1. Configure a metaflow profile.
 To do this, create a file named as `config_<your-metaflow-profile-name>.json` under `~/.metaflowconfig/`) and set the required values.
 Required fields to run on KFP are shared below*.